-- An enrollee may file an appeal either verbally or in writing.
-An enrollee, an enrollee's appointed representative, or the enrollee's provider with the written consent of the enrollee may request a standard or expedited "fast" appeal on behalf of the enrollee. - Aetna Better Health Premier Plan acknowledges appeals in writing in a timely manner within three (3) business days. - Enrollees are advised of their, or their authorized representative's, rights to provide more information and document for their appeal either in person or in writing. - Enrollees are advised of their, or their authorized representative's right, to view their appeal file. - Enrollees or their authorized representative may be present either onsite, or via telephone, when the Appeal Committee reviews their appeal. - Appeals will be resolved within thirty (30) days or forty-four (44) calendar days if an extension is granted and we provide a reason for the extension, or the enrollee or their authorized representative requests the extension) after Aetna Better Health Premier Plan receives the appeal. - If we do not agree with the enrollee's appeal, and the item or service is standardly covered by Medicaid only the decision letter includes information that the enrollee or their authorized representative can ask for a State Fair Hearing or a PRIRA review and request to receive benefits while the hearing is pending.
-If we do not agree with the enrollee's appeal, and the item or service is standardly covered by Medicare only or is covered by both Medicare and Medicaid, the decision letter includes notification that the appeal has been forwarded to the IRE for review. - If we do not agree with the enrollee's appeal, and if the item or service is standardly covered by both Medicare and Medicaid, the enrollee or their authorized representative can ask for a State Fair Hearing at the same time as the IRE. - If Aetna Better Health Premier Plan, the State Fair Hearing officer, or the IRE reverses the original decision and approves the appeal, the plan authorizes or provides the disputed services promptly and as expeditiously as the member's health condition requires but no later than seventy-two (72) hours from the date it receives notice reversing the determination.
+- 2 Verbal for appeal must be put into writing and signed. - Aetna Better Health of Michigan attempts to verbally acknowledge receipt of an appeal at the time of receipt and will send a written acknowledgment letter within three (3) business days. - Enrollees are advised of their, or their authorized representative's, rights to provide more information and document for their appeal either in person or in writing. - Enrollees are advised of their, or their authorized representative's right, to view their appeal file. - Enrollees or their authorized representative may be present either onsite, or via telephone, when the Appeal Committee reviews their appeal. - Appeals will be resolved within thirty (30) days or forty-five (44) calendar days if an extension is granted and we provide a reason for the extension, or the enrollee or their authorized representative requests the extension) after Aetna Better Health of Michigan receives the appeal. - Aetna Better Health of Michigan makes reasonable effort to provide verbal notice and mails a decision letter within two (2) business days of the decision. - If we do not agree with the enrollee's appeal, and the item or service is standardly covered by Medicaid only the decision letter includes information that the enrollee or their authorized representative can ask for a State Fair Hearing or a PRIRA review and request to receive benefits while the hearing is pending.
+If we do not agree with the enrollee's appeal, and the item or service is standardly covered by Medicare only the decision letter includes notification that the appeal has been forwarded to the IRE for review. - If we do not agree with the enrollee's appeal, and the item or service is standardly covered by both Medicare and Medicaid the decision letter includes information that the appeal has been forwarded to the IRE for review and that the enrollee or their authorized representative can ask for a State Fair Hearing at the same time as the IRE. - If Aetna Better Health of Michigan, the State Fair Hearing officer, or the IRE reverses the original decision and approves the appeal, services will begin immediately.